arrenree/KDB/README.md

 / notice the column headers are different in the newsItems table / for a ij, the column headers have to match up!

-/ first step is calc the avg price grouped by dt, sym from trade table
+/ 1. first step is calc the [avg price] grouped [by dt, sym] from trade table

 t1: select avgprice: avg price by dt, sym from trade